 What should I bring?

 Bring the obvious food, water, clothes, and equipment that you would bring on any camping trip (minus the tent, of course).
-In addition to the Luno Life Air Mattress and other obvious car camping gear, you’re going to want to pack a First Aid Kit as well as jumper cables in case of an emergency.
+In addition to the Luno Air Mattress 2.0 and other obvious car camping gear, you’re going to want to pack a First Aid Kit as well as jumper cables in case of an emergency.
 It also never hurts to bring a rain jacket just in case Mother Nature tries to pull a fast one on you.

 Always bring food and water beyond your basic provisions.
 It is widely recommended that travelers take a backup supply of 3-days worth of food when they set out for their destination.
 The Centers for Disease Control and Prevention endorse accounting for one gallon of water per person per day, with at least a 3-day emergency supply for every person or pet in tow.